xTellarin/alexandria-docker/README.md

 On Windows, double click the `start.bat` file.

-Alternatively, open a terminal (`cd`) to the location where you downloaded / cloned Alexandria.
+Alternatively, open a terminal (`cd`) to the location where you downloaded / cloned Tianyi.
 Then install and run the app with:
 ```bash
 docker compose up
 ```

-Congratulations, you are now running Alexandria on your [localhost:80](http://localhost:80).
+Congratulations, you are now running Tianyi on your [localhost:80](http://localhost:80).

-By default, Alexandria will start in the background.
+By default, Tianyi will start in the background.
 It's super efficient (using less than 1% of one core) so you can leave it running at all times.
 To stop it, use your Docker Desktop app to stop the container or open a terminal inside your folder and run `docker compose stop`.
-To start Alexandria in the future, just run the script again.
+To start Tianyi in the future, just run the script again.

 # Usage
-When you head to Alexandria on your browser, you'll be greeted with the login page.
+When you head to Tianyi on your browser, you'll be greeted with the login page.
 Go ahead and click *Create account*.
 Choose a username and password.
 The case (capital letters) doesn't matter for the username, so *Tellarin* and *tellarin* are the same.
 I prefer using a capital letter when I log in, but that's entirely up to you.
 Once you've logged in, you'll see the splash / landing page.
 Not much to see here, so click the *Library button*.

-Welcome to Alexandria.
+Welcome to Tianyi.
 The Library is quite sparse to say the least, but not for long.
 Let's add your first bookmark.
 Click *Add a new record*.
 Fill in the fields with the details of the comic / novel / anime you'd like to save.
 Note that 'Team' refers to the Author or the Translator.
 Which one you want to use is up to you.
 You can filter on this field too so choose wisely, and most importantly, stay consistent.
 You will always be able to change it later if you need.
 Click *Submit* when you're done.

 Congratulation!
 Your first entry now populates your library.
 Notice how the 'Last Read On' field is automatically filled with today's date.
 It's convenient to see how much time has passed since you last read / watched your bookmark.